truenomad/polisapi/README.md

 Use this for periodic data updates, minimizing redundant retrievals.
 - Checks for existing data and fetches new records.
 - Good when you need to quickly update your polis data.
-- Features built-in logging for update tracking.
+- Has built-in logging for update tracking.

 #### Usage Example